Contents

 Sony DT 11-18mm f/4.5-5.6

-Awesome quality for the money if you want to be able to capture excellent wide pictures that a kit zoom cannot capture.
+Awesome quality for the money if you want to be able to capture excellent wide pictures that a kit zoom cannot capture with the Sony Alpha A330.
 Distortion, especially of straight vertical lines is small or non-apparent unless you’re actively trying to get an exaggerated perspective.

 In addition to being great at shooting breathtaking landscapes, it’s a superb lens to travel with.
 The angle of view is wide enough so when you see something you’ll be able to get everything you see into the Sony A330’s frame.